Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![Web browser user agent](image2.png)

 Agent R tells us to use our codename to access the website.
 We don't have a codename but we know how to impersonate Agent R with `user-agent`.
+We see that there are 25 different agents but Agent R was not correct. there are 26 letters in the alphabet so we assume the agent names start at A. Therefore, We try again with Agent A but we get the same result as Agent R. We repeat until we find Agent C and we get:

 <details>
   <summary>What is user-agent?</summary>